Gaslight Theatre Company in Wilkes-Barre hosts virtual sketch reading of ‘My Life Is a Sketch’ on Feb. 26

 Barbara: Michaela Moore

-The Gaslight Theatre Company was founded in August of 2003 when a group of ambitious Wilkes-Barre actors got together to produce William Shakespeare’s “A Midsummer Night’s Dream.”
+The Gaslight Theatre Company began in August of 2003 when a group of ambitious Wilkes-Barre actors got together to produce William Shakespeare’s “A Midsummer Night’s Dream.”
 The play was made on a shoestring budget, but after a successful run, this group of actors-turned-producers decided to continue producing plays and Gaslight was born.

 Their original mission was to bring high-quality productions of classical and underproduced plays to audiences in Northeastern Pennsylvania.
 Moliere’s “Tartuffe” was their second endeavor and, thankfully, the positive reception it received helped the fledgling company build momentum.
 During the 2004-2005 season, they revisited the work of Shakespeare on two occasions, producing two of his greatest tragedies, “Macbeth” and “Romeo and Juliet.”
 Gaslight also added works by Samuel Beckett, Pierre de Marivaux, and Sophocles to the growing lineup of theatre classics.